ml6team/fondant/docs/custom_component.md

     def transform(self, dataframe: pd.DataFrame) -> pd.DataFrame:
         """Implement your custom logic in this single method
         Args:
-            dataframe: A Pandas dataframe containing the data
+            dataframe: A Pandas dataframe containing one partition of your data
         Returns:
             A pandas dataframe containing the transformed data
         """